 1988 Wang Rouwang — Dissident, Shanghai

-In 1988, when this photograph was made, Wang Rouwang stood quietly before the camera in Shanghai.
+In 1988, when this photograph was made, Wang Rouwang and his wife, Yang Zi, stood quietly on their balcony in Shanghai, facing the camera.
 A writer, intellectual, and prominent dissident, Wang had spent years navigating the shifting boundaries of expression, reform, and political consequence in contemporary China.
+He was incarcerated multiple times for political reasons by both the Kuomintang and the Communist government of China.

 His posture is unadorned and direct, reflecting a life shaped more by conviction and endurance than by public display.
 The photograph avoids dramatization, instead presenting a man defined by persistence, someone whose influence emerged through ideas, writing, and moral presence rather than spectacle.
 It is a portrait of intellectual resistance rendered with restraint.